Anas-Jamil/BookTrail/README.md

 - **Personalized Book Management**: Track and categorize books as read, currently reading, or to-read.
 - **Search Functionality**: Search for books within the user's collection by title or author.
 - **Responsive Design**: Built with mobile-first design principles, ensuring accessibility across devices.
-- **Cloud Storage and Deployment**: Hosted on AWS, utilizing EC2 for application hosting, RDS for database storage, and S3 for asset storage.
+- **Cloud Storage and Deployment**: Temporarily deployed on AWS, utilizing EC2 for application hosting, RDS for database storage, and S3 for asset storage during the learning phase.

 ## Technology Stack